PaulMorgan13/projectH/hoopbackend/readme.md

 this is the express/node.js backend for the Project H client.

-this folder contains all of the web apis for frontend.
+the hoopback end contains user authentication using passport.js as well as well as the http methods and apis for the project-h front-end